bento143asf/nixos-dotfiles/README.md

 > My personal **NixOS + Hyprland** desktop configuration.

-A collection of my personal dotfiles for my daily desktop environment.
 This repository is mainly a place to keep my configuration **version-controlled and organized**, while making it public for anyone who happens to find something useful here.

-**This is not a popularity-focused project, or a plug-and-play configuration.**
-It's just my setup.

 ---